ocupop/4p-website/src/_posts/2021-01-30-coalition-creates-links-to-feed--be-fed.md

 ### **GROWING IMPACT**

 To date, MAFRAC has provided over $750,000 in grant funding to 79 nonprofits, small businesses, faith-based organizations, and others working to get locally grown or produced food into their food relief efforts.
 In the case of the aptly named Community Cooks, started by the [Warrenton Wellness Kitchen](https://www.warrentonwellnesskitchen.com/){: target="_blank" rel="noopener"} in VA, this meant buying ingredients from nearby farmers that local restaurants turned into homestyle, nourishing meals that volunteers from a local childcare center handed out to community members in need at four sites throughout the county.
-In the case of [Radical Roots Farm](/farmers/radical-roots-community-farm/) in Keezletown, VA, this meant providing a weekly CSA for 100 families in need at their local school over the summer.&nbsp;
+In the case of [Radical Roots Farm](/farmers/radical-roots-community-farm/){: target="_blank" rel="noopener"} in Keezletown, VA, this meant providing a weekly CSA for 100 families in need at their local school over the summer.&nbsp;

 MAFRAC has also become a hub for those new to the intersection of local food, food equity, and hunger relief.
 When Leila Bournes of [Bourne2Fly Fitness](https://www.b2ffitness.com/){: target="_blank" rel="noopener"}, an independent gym in NE DC, wanted to find ways to support her local community members, many of whom were out of work and lacking access to fresh food, she connected with MAFRAC and was inspired into action.
 With the help of a MAFRAC Local Food Grant and connections made through the MAFRAC stakeholder network, Bourne2Fly Fitness (B2FF) was able to source from local farmers and give away bags of fresh produce to neighbors in need.
 B2FF now hosts regular distributions to hand out food, along with cleaning products and other hygiene items.